The Thinking the Future conferences are research meetings organised by the charity to encourage

-So we have contacted research groups and our friends in other like-minded charities and organisations who have the same objectives as us.
+We will contact research groups and our friends in other like-minded organisations who have the same objectives as us.

-The Thinking the Future Forum will have the opportunity for developing this group of international, early career researchers which will, in turn, facilitate further international collaboration in research into ME and new ideas being formulated.
+The Thinking the Future Forum is developing into a group of international, early career researchers which will, in turn, facilitate further international collaboration in research into ME and new ideas being formulated.